chibondking/target_appium/README.md

 2. Click on the search textbox and enter in the following text: "Product X" and select the first item that is displayed.

 <b>Expected Result:</b>
-I should see Product X displayed as the first result along with other products closely matching Product X
+Product X is displayed as the first result along with other products closely matching Product X according to relevance.

 <b>Actual Result:</b>
 Error message appears: "Oops, an unexpected error occurred.
 Please try again."